Arseniy Batahov

-Arseniy Pavlovych Batahov (Арсеній Павлович Батагов; born 5 March 2002) is a Ukrainian professional football midfielder who plays for Zorya Luhansk.
+Arseniy Pavlovych Batahov (Арсеній Павлович Батагов; born 5 March 2002) is a Ukrainian professional footballer who plays as a centre-back for Trabzonspor.

-Career
+Club career

 Batahov was born in Kharkiv Raion of the Kharkiv Oblast and is a product of the different youth sportive schools of Kharkiv Oblast and FC Dnipro Youth Sportive School system.
 In April 2018 he was promoted to the main-team squad of FC Dnipro and made his debut in the Ukrainian Second League.

 In July 2018, he joined the new created SC Dnipro-1 and made his debut for this club in the winning match against FC Sumy on 12 April 2019 in the Ukrainian First League as a start-squad player.

 On 2 July 2022, he moved to Zorya Luhansk.

+On August 2024, Süper Lig club Trabzonspor confirmed that Batahov had signed for the club.

+International career

+Batahov played for the Ukraine U21 side from 2021 to 2025.

+He was selected in the squad to compete in the men's football tournament at the 2024 Summer Olympics.
+In May 2024, Batahov was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.